xphx/master-thesis/architecture/main.typ

   caption: [The opacity values for all strips.
 Completely black pixels represent 100% opacity, white pixels 0%, shades of grey intermediate values.], ) <butterfly-all-strips>

 Thinking about this more carefully, it should now be clear that we have all the information needed to fully draw the complete shape.
 We have calculated the opacity values of all anti-aliased pixels and represent to-be-filled areas in an implicit way, just by storing a `Vec<Strip>` that represents the whole rasterized geometry of a single shape.
-As can be seen in @strip-fields, a strip only needs to store its start x and y positions, its _coarse_ winding number as well as an index into the global alpha buffer containing the opacities of each pixel in each strip.
+As can be seen in @strip-fields, a strip only needs to store its start x and y positions, whether the area to its left should be filled depending on the winding number and active fill rule as well as an index into the global alpha buffer containing the opacities of each pixel in each strip.
 Note in particular that there is no need to explicitly store the width of the strip, as it can be inferred by looking at the `alpha_idx` of the next strip.
 For example, if one strip has an alpha index of 80 and the next strip an index of 160, the width of the strip is $(160 - 80) / 4 = 20$ pixels, since a strip always has a height of 4.

 #figure(
   [